Bietola/5mincode/_posts/2018-09-24-metafunctions.md

 };
 ```

 Isn't it wonderful?
-Unfortunately, a full explanation is way out the scope of this post, but I figure that showing it might ignite a passion for type manipulation among readers.
+Unfortunately, a full explanation is way out of the scope of this post, but I figure that showing it might ignite a passion for type manipulation among readers.

 <a id="Making-metafunctions-more-readable"></a>
 ## Making metafunctions more readable

-Inspirational code aside, let's look at another classic type manipulation classic (or rather, type manipulation helper) function:
+Inspirational code aside, let's look at another classic type manipulation - or rather, type manipulation helper - function:

 <a id="is_same-def"></a>
 ```cpp